CDCgov/geneflow/docs/chapters/tutorials/basic-app.rst

   The full URL of the app's source repository.
 We don't have this information yet, so we'll leave it blank for now.

 version:
   A string value that represents the app's version.
 For this example, we'll use "0.1".
-We recommend to start with "0.1" for new apps and increment the number when changes are made.
+We recommend to start with "0.1" for new apps and increment the number when changes are made to the app.

 In the "config.yaml" file, modify the "Metadata" section so that it looks like the following:

 .. code-block:: yaml

-    # App metadata contains name, description, and source; populates the GeneFlow
-    # definition

     # name: standard GeneFlow app name
     name: hello-world-gf